Long-term effects of traumatic brain injuries

 Anxiety

 Traumatic brain injuries can heighten feelings of fear, worry, or unease, often without a clear cause.
 This anxiety can manifest as general nervousness, panic attacks, or social anxiety, making it difficult to interact with others or handle daily stressors.
+Even a mild traumatic brain injury can lead to serious long-term cognitive effects.

 Depression